aheissenberger/xlsx-write-stream-transform/README.md

 # XLSX Excel Write Stream Transformer

-High perfomance Excel XLSX creation as a replacement for existing CSV exports.
-There are no options to format, style or style the output.
+High perfomance streaming Excel XLSX creation as a replacement for existing CSV exports.
+There are no options to format or style the output.

-Based on the ZIP archive format, streaming will not start before all records have been processed!
-Expect a much higher memory consumption compared to CSV exports.

 This library is no replacement for [exceljs](https://www.npmjs.com/package/exceljs).